scarletti-ben/html-demos/README.md

 ```

 # Issues
+- You can never access a file above the root where the server is run or above the root `index.html` on `GitHub pages`
 - Tools script has asynchronous code, causing issues

 - I do not believe you can access files above the root of the local server you created